Whiplash Causes Neck Pain And Other Disorders …

 Older age, female gender, higher levels of initial neck pain and headache intensity, and initial radicular (nerve) signs/symptoms are predictors of delayed recovery.

-It is unfortunate that whiplash is associated with financial gain and persons are rewarded for faking injury (malingering).
+It is unfortunate that it is associated with financial gain and persons are rewarded for faking injury (malingering).
 This also includes doctors and lawyers (medico-legal system) who pursue unethical methods for financial gain.
 This is pure corruption, however, it should not reflect the nature of those who are seriously injured.
-Whiplash injuries can often be controversial due to lack of sensitivity of current diagnostic measures, but there is ample scientific evidence relating physical damage to structures responsible for pain and disability following whiplash injuries.
+Whiplash injuries can often be controversial due to lack of sensitivity of current diagnostic measures, but there is ample scientific evidence relating physical damage to structures responsible for pain and disability.

 The structures of the neck which are often involved in whiplash injuries are joints, ligaments, discs, arteries, nerves and muscles of the neck.